 The rash is caused by contact with a sticky oil called urushiol (say "yoo-ROO-shee-all") found in poison ivy, oak, or sumac.
 You can get the rash from:

-- Touching or brushing against any part of these plants, including the leaves, stems, flowers, berries, and roots, even if the plant is dead.
+- Touching or brushing against any part of these plants (including the leaves, stems, flowers, berries, or roots), even if the plant is dead.

-- Touching anything that has come in contact with these plants, such as clothing, sporting gear, gardening tools, or pet fur.
+- Touching anything that's come in contact with these plants, like clothing, sporting gear, gardening tools, or pet fur.

-- Exposure to smoke.
-Urushiol from burning poison ivy, oak, or sumac attaches to smoke particles and can cause a rash on any part of the body.
+- Exposure to smoke from burning these plants.
+Urushiol attaches to smoke particles and can cause a rash on any part of the body.

 What are the symptoms?

-- Red streaks or general redness where the plant brushed against the skin.
+- Red streaks or general redness where the plant touched the skin.